Justice and Home Affairs Committee

 Another factor I see happening across Europe, and in Belgium, is that the police are opting not to buy technology from American companies but are developing the technology themselves.
 For example, the police in Amsterdam hired a data miner to create predictive policing software, so it was developed by the police.
 In Belgium, the Government are financing a professor at the University of Ghent to develop a predictive policing algorithm.
 I see there is a movement towards trying to develop these technologies and there could be some best practices, especially if it is being done in an open-sourced way so that scrutiny of the algorithm is possible, but I cannot give you a concrete example where this has happened.

-Q46 Lord Dholakia: We have heard that human operators must understand the limitations of technology—as well as its opportunities—to avoid relying excessively on it or misinterpreting interest outputs.
+Q46 Lord Dholakia: We have heard that human operators must understand the limitations of technology—as well as its opportunities—to avoid relying excessively on it or misinterpreting interesting outputs.
 Have you come across examples from your respective jurisdictions in which human machine interaction has been particularly problematic or particularly successful?
 What would help me most is to understand how relevant the technology is when there is a considerable deteriorating relationship between the police and the community in some of the jurisdictions that you represent?

 The Chair: Can we start with Professor Gavaghan, because he has referred to this already?

 Professor Colin Gavaghan: I am not aware of any evidence of either good or bad examples specifically in New Zealand.
 We still do not have a very rich set of data on that point.
 There are certainly efforts under way in government to mitigate the dangers of algorithm bias and so on.
-The early initiative in the form of the algorithm charter, which is a quasi-voluntary document for government agencies to sign up to, serves to try to remind decision-makers of the danger of becoming too differential to an algorithmic decision where a human is supposed to be exercising meaningful scrutiny.
+The early initiative in the form of the Algorithm Charter, which is a quasi-voluntary document for government agencies to sign up to, serves to try to remind decision-makers of the danger of becoming too deferential to an algorithmic decision where a human is supposed to be exercising meaningful scrutiny.

 That is going to be one of the tricky things.
 There is the danger of what we might call a regulatory placebo, if we simply think that having a human in the loop—there is a lot of excitement about that term—is a guarantee of meaningful scrutiny.
 Whether a human will be able to exercise meaningful scrutiny very much depends on the capacity and awareness of the human in the loop.
 That is a very general observation.
 I cannot honestly say that I have any specific findings from this jurisdiction.